CyndaneraX/Snowy-Editor/README.md

 # Snowy-Treasure-Hunter-Editor
- for Snowy Treasure Hunter 1, 2, 3
+ For Snowy Treasure Hunter 1, 2, 3